SMerrony/fbinfogrid/README.md

 # fbinfogrid
 Display a configurable grid of information and images on the Raspberry Pi framebuffer.

+The information may optionally be made available via HTTP.

 ## Usage
 Type ```./fbinfogrid -h``` for help.